September is Kick Childhood Cancer awareness month!

-In our continued efforts to raise awareness and funds for cancer research and treatment, Sounders FC are working together with MLS WORKS to help Kick Childhood Cancer.
-In its 3rd year, the League-wide childhood cancer awareness campaign will continue its efforts to help find better cures for all types of childhood cancer.
+In a continued effort to raise awareness for cancer research and treatment, Sounders FC are working with MLS WORKS to highlight Kick Childhood Cancer.
+In its 4th year, the League-wide childhood cancer awareness campaign will continue its efforts to help find cures for all types of childhood cancer.
 Sounders FC goal is to create as many inspiring and empowering experiences for youth with cancer and their families throughout the month of September.
 Sounders FC will #KickChildhoodCancer with these activities:

 Kick Childhood Cancer Scarves